Ed Davey: Political positions

-In 2018, after the government's Investigatory Powers Act mass surveillance law was declared to be in breach of EU law, Davey commented that UK surveillance needed a “major overhaul” which puts “our freedoms and civil liberties at its very core” (Davey's party opposes the mass surveillance law and had voted against it).
-Since the 2000s, Davey has been vocal on the issue of detention without trial, in particular Guantanamo and Bagram, which he believed required transparency and formal investigation of torture allegations.
-He has opposed indefinite detention for illegal immigrants.
+In 2018, after the government's Investigatory Powers Act mass surveillance law was declared to be in breach of EU law, Davey commented that UK surveillance needed a "major overhaul" which puts "our freedoms and civil liberties at its very core" Davey's party opposes the mass surveillance law and had voted against it.

 Davey is supportive of market solutions in the conventional energy sector, The Guardian describing him as a 'zealot' for markets.
 He has been highly critical of price controls such as those proposed by former Labour leader Ed Miliband; he considers them to be detrimental to competition and lowering prices for consumers.
-He has promoted removal of barriers to entry to encourage new entrants into the energy market; “We began with deregulation.
-This stimulated a doubling of smaller firms” he wrote of his policy as Energy Secretary in 2014.
-Additionally he welcomed the rise of consumer switching websites.
-He has also been in support of trade to import natural gas from countries including the USA and Qatar, and importation of green energy via new interconnectors from Norway and Ireland.
+He has promoted removal of barriers to entry to encourage new entrants into the energy market; "We began with deregulation.
+This stimulated a doubling of smaller firms" he wrote of his policy as Energy Secretary in 2014.
+Additionally, he welcomed the rise of consumer switching websites.
 He has, however, supported "properly designed and carefully targeted" short-term subsidies for some emerging green energy technologies in order to meet climate change targets.